PgBouncer connection pooler in a PostgreSQL cluster

 Change pool size

-- In the Control panel, on the top menu, click Products and select Cloud Databases.
+- In the control panel, click Products in the top menu and select Managed Databases.

 - Open the Active tab.